valgaze/publishidea/docs/patterns.md

 ## Patterns

-A SpeedyBot Listener is fundamentally made up a sequence of steps, so if you want to add functionality to your Bot, you can just "snap-in" on a new step and then do pretty much whatever you want with it.
+A SpeedyBot Listener is essentially a set of sequential steps, so if you want to add functionality to your Bot, you can just "snap-in" a new step and be on your way.

-Below are usable snippets which should get you up and running-- you just grab them and drop into your bot.ts and get going the speedy and easy way
+Below are some comon copy/paste'able step "snippets" or patterns which should cover most common use cases-- just grab them and drop into your `bot.ts` and get going the speedy and easy way.

-Tip: you can copy/paste this document into a large language model to get better code suggestions

 [[toc]]